Toxocious/toxocious.github.io/public/blog/moving-from-jekyll-to-react/moving-from-jekyll-to-react.md

   - scope:
     # An empty string here means all files in the project
     path: _projects
-    type: posts
+    type: blog
   values:
     layout: project
     comments: false
     toc: true
     # DO NOT modify the following parameter unless you are confident enough
-    # to update the code of all other post links in this project.
+    # to update the code of all other blog links in this project.
     permalink: /project/:title/

 # Updated jekyll archives